 "The system is broken."

-A Herald investigation tracing Burrett's history over the past 30 years has found:
+investigation tracing Burrett's history over the past 30 years has found:

 • He worked as principal of Lake Rotoma School in the early 1990s, where 60 community members signed a petition seeking his resignation after he was caught teaching drunk, and took children out of school without parent permission.